A How to Guide on Hiring Virtual Assistants, Freelancers, and Contractors

 There are services like Upwork that send you a list of virtual assistants that match your requirements that you can interview and personally assess.
 Then there are services like FreeeUp that send you pre-vetted candidates that have already gone through a pre-vetting process.

-This works perfectly well with different business who have varying preferences when it comes to hiring people.
+This works perfectly well with different businesses who have varying preferences when it comes to hiring people.
 It doesn’t matter if you are the type who wants to be heavily involved in the hiring process or if you don’t have the time to filter resumes and interview candidates because there’s something for everyone.

 Speed-wise, there’s nothing much to worry about because these websites can practically send you a person to interview within 24 hours after you send your request.
 Depending on the outcome, you may actually be working with the person you hire within 48 hours or less.